 Even though it was a photo couples session, Adam drove the 8 hours down to Gold Beach with me.
-We booked an airbnb the night before, and got up early to do a morning shoot!
-The morning shoot worked the best because we only had a 2 day window to do the session because Andrew had to fly back to California.
+We booked an Airbnb the night before, and got up early to do a morning shoot!
+(If you’re heading to the southern Oregon Coast, we recommend these Airbnbs: Heartland Treehouse, Airstream Tiny Home in Gold Beach, and Riverside Cabin in Brookings).
+The morning shoot worked the best because we only had a 2 day window to do the session since Andrew (Amanda’s fiancé) had to fly back to California.
 He had flown up to visit Amanda at school!
 HOW SWEET!

 Adam and I picked the spot the day before, and agreed to meet Amanda and Andrew in the early morning!
 We were really hoping to beat the rain that was on the forecast for the whole day.
 When we arrived, it was only a little windy!
 And can I just say that we had an absolute BLAST.
 It started sprinkling during the session, but both Amanda and Andrew were down to have a good time.